facebookresearch/CParser/README.md

 `somestring`.

-Each successive call of the declaration iterator function returns a Lua data structure that represents a declarations, a definition, or certain preprocessor events.
+Each successive call of the declaration iterator function returns a Lua data structure that represents a declaration, a definition, or certain preprocessor events.
 The format of these data structures is described under function `cparser.declToString`.